visualpharm/Lunacy/docs/index_updated.md

    </li>
    <hr>
    </ul>

-Notice that you can filter results with style/platform and then group the results with the use of categories.
-Basically when you supply a search query to our <b>Search Engine of Version 4.0</b> you get back a json file which contains all the metadata of the most relevant icons associated with that query.
-Then you may use this category info contained in the metadata to actually group the results according to the categories.
-Pay attention that the <b>Search Engine</b> will not return the categories which have less than 10 icons.
+You can filter results with style/platform and then group the results with the use of categories.
+In response to a search query to our <b>Search Engine of Version 4.0</b>, you get back a JSON file with metadata.
+The metadata is a set of structured elements most relevant to the initial search query.
+Each element has a set of attributes.
+Icon category is one of those attributes.
+You may use this attribute to categorize the results.
+Pay attention that the <b>Search Engine</b> will not return the categories which have less than ten icons.